thomaswxu/motion-planning/README.md

 ## Unit Tests

 Various unit tests are provided for the libraries in this repository.
-They currently use the Catch2 framework for C++ code.
+They currently use the Catch2 framework for C++ code, and the PyTest framework for Python code.
+Unit tests should be run from within the Docker [environment](#environment).

-To run the unit tests:
+To run the C++ unit tests:
   1. Compile the code (e.g. by following the steps [above](#run-an-example).)
   2. Navigate to the `build` directory.
   3. Run any of the unit test executables, e.g. `Vec3Test`.

+To run the Python unit tests:
+  1. Navigate to the directory containing the Python code.
+  2. Run `pytest` in that directory.

 ## Code Format/Style